JingxiZhang-77/AC215_888/README.md

 This will use Genimi to generate medical incidents data

-## RAG Implementation

-Our next step is to integrate RAG component into Prompt 1.
-This enhancement will allow the model to retrieve relevant mock hospital policies, clinical guidelines, and best-practice standards before generating its final classification.

 ## Model Classification

 In the terminal, navigate to the project root and build the image: